LisaHJung/O4B/README.md

 ## Objectives
 - Auto-instrument a Node.js app to generate traces and send traces to the OTel collector
 - Configure the OTel collector to process traces and export the data to the Jaeger backend
-- Use the Jaeger UI to visualize traces and to verify that the traces have been processed as intended
+- Use the Jaeger UI to visualize traces and to verify that the data has been processed as intended

 Note: